ialtoobi/Thawani-Manager/README.md

 ### Handling Payments:

-To get list of saved payment methods related to customer using `customer_id`:
+To get list of saved payment methods related to customer use `customer_id`:
 ```php
 $customer_id = 'your_customer_id_here';